 Not only is being late being rude to others, it also means that you’re always rushing from one place to another, playing catch up in your agenda, and having to apologize to every person you meet.

-Stop being late and practice… not being punctual, but being early instead.
+Stop being late and not being punctual, but practice being early instead.
 Target to arrive 15 minutes earlier before any appointment and bring along something to do in those 15 minutes (or longer if the other person turns out to be late).
-Now you can stop playing catch up and stay ahead in life.
+Then you can stop playing catch up and stay ahead in life.

 Are you always dating the wrong guys/girls?
 Do you end up with jerks all the time?
 Well, you may not be able to stop yourself from meeting jerks but you can certainly stop yourself from furthering contact with them, spending time with them, or even… entering into a relationship with them.

 I used to invest myself in this guy who was nothing but toxic for me.
 After a good five months of experiencing nothing but getting burned over and over again, I realized that he was a total waste of my time and I deserved better.
 I decided to cut him off, and it was soon after that I met my soulmate.